navarrs/ScenarioCharacterization/docs/DATASET_PREPARATION.md

 - Per-agent bounding box sizes are not provided; type-based defaults are used (e.g., 4.5 × 2.0 × 1.7 m for vehicles).
 - No dedicated road-edge layer; `road_edge_ids` / `road_edge_polyline_idxs` are `None`.
 Lane boundaries with solid markings are stored as `road_line` entries.
 - Track categories (`FOCAL_TRACK`, `SCORED_TRACK`, `UNSCORED_TRACK`, `TRACK_FRAGMENT`) determine `agent_relevance`: FOCAL and SCORED tracks receive 1.0, others 0.0.

+### nuPlan

+- Requires Python 3.10 (`nuplan-devkit` pins `numpy<2.0` and targets Python 3.9/3.10); install in a dedicated environment.
+- Native 20 Hz tracks are subsampled to 10 Hz (stride derived from `database_interval`); no interpolation required.
+- Provides tens of thousands of scenarios; the number processed is controlled by `--limit` (use `5000` to match Waymo/Argoverse 2).
+- Agent velocities are recomputed via finite differences to avoid mixing ego body-frame and agent global-frame conventions.
+- No traffic signals; `DynamicMapData` fields are always `None`.
+All agents receive uniform `agent_relevance=1.0`.
+- No dedicated road-line layer (`road_line` is empty); roadblock polygons stand in for `road_edge`.